 4. Inglourious Basterds (2009)

-Directed by Quentin Tarantino this movie delivered on its promise – it was unlike any war movie we’d ever seen.
+Directed by Quentin Tarantino, this movie delivered on its promise – it was unlike any war movie we’d ever seen.
 While the plot itself does not deal directly with Hitler – it focuses on the fight against Nazi occupation in Paris.
-The film however borrows on the trope of fascination with Hitler’s death and a culture of anti propaganda films where Hitler would be killed off in the most imaginative ways possible.
-Tarantino indulges in this where the climax of the film occurs in the burning movie theater where Hitler is gunned down and burned in the flames.
-A modern-day film by all means it harkens back to the time of Hitler’s power and gives a brilliant portrayal of the man’s sense of grandness and the rage and fear with which the public looked to him.
+The film, however, borrows on the trope of fascination with Hitler’s death and a culture of anti-propaganda films where Hitler would be killed off in the most imaginative ways possible.
+Tarantino indulges in this where the climax of the film occurs in the burning movie theater where Hitler is gunned down and burned.
+A modern-day film by all means, it harkens back to the time of Hitler’s power and gives a brilliant portrayal of the man’s sense of grandness and the rage and fear with which the public looked to him.